-- the annual re-election of all directors of all investment companies; - that a board should understand the views of the company's key stakeholders and describe in the annual report how their interests and the matters set out in Section 172 of the Companies Act 2006 (the duty to promote the success of the company) have been considered in board discussions and decision making; - that the chairman of an investment company can remain in post beyond nine years from the date of first appointment by the board.
-Notwithstanding this more flexible approach, the board is required to determine and disclose a policy on the tenure of the chairman.
+- · the annual re-election of all directors to all investment companies; - that a board should understand the views of its company's key stakeholders and describe in the annual report how their interests and the matters set out in Section 172 of the Companies Act 2006 (the duty to promote the success of the company) have been considered in board discussions and decision making; and - that the chairman of an investment company may now remain in post beyond nine years from the date of first appointment by the board.
+Notwithstanding this more flexible approach, the Board is required to determine and disclose a policy on the tenure of the Chairman.

 The AIC Code is available from the AIC website at: theaic.co.uk.
-This Statement of Corporate Governance forms part of the Directors' Report.
+This Statement of Corporate Governance supports the Directors' Report.